 RIGID SEO RULES DON'T ALWAYS WORK FOR SMALL BUSINESS BLOGGERS

-Yesterday I had the pleasure of talking with 21 business owners who had gathered to learn more about blogging.
+Recently I had the pleasure of talking with 21 business owners who had gathered to learn more about blogging.
 They’re members of a new Meetup group focused on effective marketing for small businesses, and if you live and work in our area, I hope you’ll check them out.
 Great energy and ideas all around!

 We covered lots of ground: how to format blog pages and posts, grow readership and create a simple plan to keep content focused, fresh and relevant.